masonfmatthews/rails_assignments/assignments/wallet/README.md

 * **A Repository.** Create a new github repository under your account.
 Commit often, not just at the end.
 * **Your Second Rails App!**
 * **A README.** Create a README that describes the purpose of this project and the steps necessary to set it up and use it.

+Send your instructor an e-mail with a link to your repository when you are finished with your work.

 ### Requirements